quasipedia/atc-ng/_sources/play/interface.txt

 .. image:: /_static/game-interface.png

 **radar screen** (1)
-  You can see here the aeroplanes, aeroports, beacons and gates which are used during the game
+  You can see here the aeroplanes, airports, beacons and gates which are used during the game

 **command console** (2)